ghm17/LOGODetect/README.md

+# Note
+A new (cross-trait and cross-population) version of the package will be updated soon.
+Please email us if you would like to use the new version.

 # LOGODetect
 LOGODetect (LOcal Genetic cOrrelation Dectector) is a powerful tool to identify small segments that harbor local genetic correlation between two traits/diseases.